 Linkerd works by inserting ultralight proxies (collectively, the “data plane”) alongside each application instance.
 Linkerd’s control plane provides operators with a uniform point at which they can control and measure the behavior of the data plane.
 Operators typically interact with Linkerd using the CLI and the web dashboard UI.

-Linkerd is licensed under Apache v2 and is a Cloud Native Computing Foundation (CNCF) project.
+Linkerd is hosted by the Cloud Native Computing Foundation (CNCF) project.
 The CNCF owns the trademark; the copyright is held by the Linkerd authors themselves.

 The “d” is pronounced separately, i.e. “Linker-DEE”.
 (It’s a UNIX thing.)